al6x/vfs/readme.md

 - the same API for working with different storages (Local FS, SSH, Hadoop, or any other , ...).
 - ability to simultaneously work with different storages.
 - simple and small codebase, easy to understand and extend.
-- easy to add drivers for other FS-like storages (Hadoop DFS, LDAP, Document Oriented DB, In-Memory, ...).
+- easy to add storages for other FS-like storages (Hadoop DFS, LDAP, Document Oriented DB, In-Memory, ...).

 # Samples: